garrandall/popular-music-data/tracks/got-to-be-real-cheryl-lynn.md

 What you know-a
 To be real

-Ooh, your love's for real now
+Oh, your love's for real now
 You know that your love is my love
 My love is your love
 Our love is here to stay